Olubukola13/TDIs-Consumer-Complaints-Analysis/README.md

-#  Consumer Complaint Pattern: Insights and Recommendations for Better Customer Experience
+#  Consumers Complaints Pattern: Insights and Recommendations for Better Customers Experience

 ## Project Overview

-This project focuses on analyzing a dataset of consumer complaints to extract meaningful insights and actionable recommendations.
-By utilizing Microsoft Excel for data cleaning, analysis, and visualization, i aim to address key questions about consumer dissatisfaction, company performance, and customer service efficiency.
+This project focuses on analyzing a dataset of consumers complaints to extract meaningful insights and actionable recommendations.
+By utilizing Microsoft Excel for data cleaning, analysis, and visualization, I aim to address key questions about consumer dissatisfaction, company performance, and customer service efficiency.